DeepKross/angular/README.md

 ## Before start

-Don`t forget to write `npm install` in your console.
+Don not forget to write `npm install` in your console.